 Sumner gave her a glance, then nodded slightly.
 "Fair enough," he said.

 The first group of Marines plus Dr. Weir, stepped through the gate, the soldiers' guns raised in precaution.
 Sheppard and a young Marine lieutenant went up the ramp to the event horizon, standing guard.
 After a moment, Sumner's report came back through the radio: "All clear.
 It looks good."

 "Expedition team, move out," O'Neill told the Atlantis crew.

 "What's it feel like?"
-Sheppard asked the lieutenant as, already, more people were coming up the ramp after them.
+Sheppard asked the lieutenant, as already more people were coming up the ramp after them.

 "It's fun," Muki said simply as she followed her teammates.

-Sheppard took a breath in preparation.
+Sheppard took a deep breath in preparation.
 How did I get myself into this one? he asked himself briefly before he was whisked away through the whirlwind ride that was the Stargate.